Why buy a diesel car?

 The Clio has also benefited from Renault's ability to build performance orientated vehicles, because it happens to be incredibly fun to drive for a car that prioritises efficiency.

-The 1.5-litre turbocharged diesel engine produces a respectable 89bhp, but the 162lbs/ft torque really help pull the Clio along, making daily driving a doddle.
+The 1.5-litre turbocharged diesel engine produces a respectable 89bhp, but the 162lb ft of torque really help pull the Clio along, making daily driving a doddle.
 With a combined cycle of 70.6mpg, you can't go far wrong with this little hatchback.

 Mercedes-Benz A Class A180d (Official fuel economy - 80.7mpg)

-Whatever type of driving you do, whether it be city or motorway, the A Class has the ability to adapt to those environments and provide an excellent experience.
+Whatever type of driving you do, whether it be city or motorway, the A-Class has the ability to adapt to those environments and provide an excellent experience.

 Honda Civic 1.6 i-DTEC (Official fuel economy - 80.7mpg)